Chase Geiser On The Race For Congress In GA-10 With Mike Collins | OAP #49

 I used to use Binance when it was in Korea until we got forced out by the United States.

-Uh so they the the funny thing is you you look at a lot of what the the feds say about cryptocurrency, and they really don't understand it, but yet they're wanting to regulate it, but they don't know what to do or how to do that.
+So the funny thing is, you look at a lot of what the Fed say about cryptocurrency and they really don't understand it, but yet they're wanting to regulate it, but they don't know what to do or how to do that.

-And for all those people that think that hackers are able to to ransom you with the bitcoins and all that, transactions are public.
+And for all those people that think that hackers are able to ransom you with the Bitcoins and all that, transactions are public.

 You can see it out there.